ubsicap/usfm/docs/identification/index.rst

 :Syntax: ``\iex_text...``
 :Type: paragraph
 :Added: 1.0
-:Use: Introduction explanatory or bridge text (e.g. explanation of missing book in a short Old Testament). |br|
+:Use: Introduction explanatory or bridge text (e.g. explanation of missing book in a short Old Testament).